 Royal stands for the pub and Arsenal was the name of the factory where they worked.

-At first they didn’t have any sportswear, so they asked their friends in Nottingham for jerseys – what they got from their friends was dark red kits from Nottingham Forest.
+At first they didn’t have any sportswear, so they asked their friends from Nottingham to share some jerseys – what they get from them were dark red kits from Nottingham Forest.

 Since then Arsenal wears jerseys with red color.